Tanzania: MPs Salute Samia Resolve to Cushion Rising Fuel Prices

-Several Members of Parliament who debated the 2022/2023 budget estimates for the ministry of Energy on Thursday gave kudos to the recent 100bn/- provided by President Samia Suluhu Hassan to cushion the rising fuel prices which had brought public outcry from consumers.
+SEVERAL Members of Parliament, who debated the 2022/2023 budget estimates for the ministry of Energy, yesterday gave kudos to the recent 100bn/- provided by President Samia Suluhu Hassan to cushion the rising fuel prices which had brought public outcry from consumers.

 Special Seats MP Catherine Magige (CCM) said the 100bn/- subsidy provided by the Head of State has so far eased fuel prices for Petrol and Diesel, something which comes as a welcome move.

-A statement provided by the Energy and Water Utilities Regulatory Authority (EWURA) on Tuesday, effective Wednesday, the retail price for petrol is 2,994/- from 3,303 per litre, diesel 3,126/- down from 3,452/- per litre, while kerosene prices remain unchanged.
+A statement provided by the Energy and Water Utilities Regulatory Authority (EWURA) on Tuesday, noted that effective Wednesday, the retail price for petrol would be 2,994/- from 3,303 per litre, diesel 3,126/- down from 3,452/- per litre, while kerosene prices remain unchanged.

 In Dar es Salaam, petrol price was reduced by 306/- per litre while diesel prices dropped by Tsh320 per litre.
 In Tanga and Mtwara ports, petrol prices went down by 152/- and 282/- per litre, respectively.